 This financial product is passively managed and seeks to track the performance and the ESG profile of the Index.
 Sustainability characteristics and risks are considered as part of the Index selection process.
-The Index which is stated by the Index provider to be screened against environmental, social or governance criteria and any methodology used by the Index provider to assess sustainability characteristics and risks of the constituents of the Index can be found on the website of the Index provider.
+The Index is stated by the Index Provider to be screened against environmental, social or governance criteria.
+Further information on the screens applied to the Parent Index can be found at points (i) - (iii) in the section entitled "Description of the Index" above and any methodology used by the Index Provider to assess sustainability characteristics and risks of the constituents of the Index can be found on the website of the Index Provider.